 - product development

 You study at Essex Business School, an international community of academics and students from more than 40 countries.
-We’re ranked in the UK top 20 by the Chartered Association of Business Schools and in the UK’s top 25 for research excellence (REF 2014).
-Our research expertise ensures our Masters courses use the latest real-world thinking, ensuring you can tackle the challenges of today’s fast-paced business environment.
+We’re ranked in the UK’s top 25 for research excellence (REF 2014).
+Our research expertise ensures our Masters courses use the latest real-world thinking to help you tackle the challenges of today’s fast-paced business environment.